bingomanatee/forest-2/README.md

 * They may or may not return a value.
 * They should (see below) be synchronous.
-* They are wrapped in a transaction; if there is an untrapped error, \ all change that occured in the action will be reverted.
+* They are wrapped in a transaction; if there is an untrapped error, \ all change that occurred in the action will be reverted.
 * You can call setter actions and custom actions from inside an action.

 ```javascript